Protection of copyright and related rights

 Objects of copyright

 The objects of copyright include works expressed in any objective form:

 - Audiovisual (e.g., movie)

 - Computer programs

-If you find that Your copyright has been violated, contact BRANDPOL GROUP.
-We provide a full range of services: from identifying "pirated" content on the network to prosecution and compensation claims.
+If you encounter violation of your copyright contact BRANDPOL GROUP.
+We provide a full range of services: from identifying "pirated" content on the Internet to prosecution and compensation claims.